AxilleasGalanis/ArithmeticCalculator/README.md

 # Arithmetic Calculator
-An arithmetic calculator made in Java using Binary Trees.
-The program caclulates complex arithmetic expressions that include:
+This is an arithmetic calculator made in Java using Binary Trees to store and calculate arithmetic expressions.
+Complex arithmetic expressions include:

 1. **Parentheses:** indicate the priority of operations.
 2. **The symbols of the operators:**